TalwalkarLab/paleo/README.md

 - numpy
 - click
-- six (not fully compatible with python3 yet)
+- six (Not fully compatible with Python 3 yet)
-- cuDNN (optional, for choosing algorithm by heuristics)
+- cuDNN (Optional.
+Use `--use_only_gemm` to disable cuDNN heuristics)
-- TensorFlow (optional, for empirical comparison)
+- TensorFlow (Optional.
+For empirical comparison only.)

-Tested with python 2.7, cuDNN v4, and TensorFlow 0.9 on Ubuntu 14.04.
+Tested with Python 2.7, cuDNN v4, and TensorFlow 0.9 on Ubuntu 14.04.

 To install Paleo, run the following command in the cloned directory: